Type of IPv6 Addresses

 Embedded IPv4 Address

-The IPv6 address for hosts and routers to tunnel IPv6 packets dynamically under IPv4 routing infrastructure.
-IPv6 nodes assigned special IPv6 unicast addresses that carry an IPv4 address in the low-order 32 bits.
+The IPv6 address is used by hosts and routers to tunnel IPv6 packets dynamically under the IPv4 routing infrastructure.
+IPv6 nodes are assigned particular IPv6 unicast addresses that carry an IPv4 address in the low-order 32 bits.
 This type of address is called an Embedded IPv4 Address or IPv4-compatible IPv6 address.
-For example, if the route is 200.100.50.10, So the embedded IPv4 address may be like::200.100.50.10.
+For example, if the route is 200.100.50.10, the embedded IPv4 address may be like:: 200.100.50.10.

 Multicast Address

-IPv6 multicast address working similar to IPv4 multicast addresses.
-The IPv6 enabled devices can join and listen for multicast traffic on an IPv6 multicast address.
-The multicast address is composed of an 8-bit address, 4-bit flag, 4-bit scope, and 112-bit group ID fields.
+IPv6 multicast addresses work similarly to IPv4 multicast addresses.
+The IPv6-enabled devices can join and listen to multicast traffic on an IPv6 multicast address.
+The multicast address comprises an 8-bit address, 4-bit flag, 4-bit scope, and 112-bit group ID fields.
 An IPv6 multicast address can identify multiple network interfaces.
-In IPv6 multicasting, IPv6 datagram packets addressed to an IPv6 multicast address are delivered to all interfaces that are identified by the address.
+In IPv6 multicasting, IPv6 datagram packets addressed to an IPv6 multicast address are delivered to all interfaces identified by the address.
 The IPv6 multicast address as:-

 Preferred | ff00:0000:0000:0000:0000:0000:0000:0000/8 |